digital-blueprint/relay-blob-bundle/README.md

       notify_quota: # Notification configuration how emails are sent when the quota is reached
         dsn: '%env(TUGRAZ_MAILER_TRANSPORT_DSN)%'
         from: 'noreply@tugraz.at'
-        to: 'tamara.steinwender@tugraz.at'
+        to: 'john@example.com'
         subject: 'Blob notify quota'
         html_template: 'emails/notify-quota.html.twig'
       reporting: # Reporting configuration how emails are sent when file expires
         dsn: '%env(TUGRAZ_MAILER_TRANSPORT_DSN)%'
         from: 'noreply@tugraz.at'
-        to: 'tamara.steinwender@tugraz.at' # this email is an fallback, if no email field of an file is set
+        to: 'john@example.com' # this email is a fallback, if no email field of a file is set
         subject: 'Blob file deletion reporting'
         html_template: 'emails/reporting.html.twig'
 ```